History & heritagein Kakadu

 Deepen your understanding of traditional Aboriginal life and culture through the displays at Warradjan Cultural Centre.
 Exhibits feature hunting techniques and park history, while tribal elders tell stories illuminating the effects of white settlement.
 The attached gallery is home to major artworks by local artists.

 Don’t miss the incredible rock art sites in Kakadu National Park.
-Indigenous heritage comes alive through the paintings that line the walls of these ancient galleries, sharing a vivid narrative of ancestral stories.
+Aboriginal heritage comes alive through the paintings that line the walls of these ancient galleries, sharing a vivid narrative of ancestral stories.
 Contact the Bowali visitors centre to find out about free ranger talks at various locations in the park.

 Free ranger talks